tikkat/KudoMessage/torsken/README.md

 #KudoMessage - Torsken

 ##What is Torsken?
 Torsken is one way for the end user to use KudoMessage, it's a web application.
+Torsken will be a desktop application portable to all the major operating systems.
+The application itself will just be a webkit that holds a website.
+The website will be built with Java EE.
+More information will come..

 ##What does it do?
 With Torsken the end user can write a message, choose a receiver, and send it away using their server application,